List of Warner Bros. Cartoons productions: Private Snafu series

-Note:All shorts in the main Private SNAFU series were created for the U.S. War Department and were created by Warner Bros., and written by Dr. Seuss.
+Note: All shorts in the main Private Snafu series were created for the U.S. War Department and were created by Warner Bros., and written by Dr. Seuss.
 Cartoons unless otherwise noted.
 The films, being produced for the U.S. government, are in the public domain.
 Private Snafu was also featured in Few Quick Facts series but none of these shorts were produced by Warner Bros or Harman-Ising thus they are not included here.

 Mr. Hook series

 Not listed below is Take Heed Mr. Tojo, released in August 1943.
-It was the first cartoon in the Hook series, but was produced at the Walter Lantz studio.
+It was the first cartoon in the Hook series, but was produced at Walter Lantz Productions.

 Miscellaneous films

 The following films feature animation from Warner Bros.
 Cartoons, ranging from simple title sequences to more complex sequences.